outdoor trinidad logo.gif (5127 bytes)

 The Mandir is open to all visitors.
 The main Mandir is open for worship on Sundays at 8:00 am and 6:00pm and other visits may be made during the week by telephoning the caretaker at 868-622- 4949.
 Visits by tour groups must be arranged in advance.

-In the 19th century St. James was a cane farming area peopled by indentured Indian immigrants.
+In the 19th century St. James was a sugar cane farming area peopled by indentured Indian immigrants.
 It was their dream to erect a structure of which they could be proud.
-This took place in 1963 when construction began of Port of Spain's first Hindu Mandir or temple.
+This took place in 1958 when construction began of Port of Spain's first Hindu Mandir or temple.
 All the major Hindu families living in St. James in the early fifties became actively involved.
 Many prominent members of the Port of Spain Hindu community assisted in this construction effort.
+The fund raising effort for the construction was started and led by Mr. Jang Bahadoorsingh, a Port of Spain businessman, and assisted by Mr. Simbhoonath Capildeo as legal advisor.

 Local architect John Newel Lewis designed the original structure utilizing Trinidad architectural concepts of a city temple making the Mandir uniquely Trinidadian Hindu and not a Mandir of India.
 Within the compound there is a Kali Mandir that again reflects a Trinidadian approach in that the architect was Chinese, the builder Muslim and the craftsmen African and Indian.
 Inside can be seen the inspired work of Ken Morris.